InfoAffect: Affective Annotations of Infographics in Information Spread: Conclusion

 \section{Conclusion}

 We presented \textit{InfoAffect} dataset, a 3.5k-sample dual-modal that pairs real-world infographics with accompanied text and constrains affect labels with the \textit{Affect Table}.
-The corpus covers six topical fields and is prepared with three methods to ensure alignment and quality.
-We extract affects with five state-of-the-art MLLMs and fuse their outputs using Reciprocal Rank Fusion to obtain robust affective annotations.
+The corpus covers six fields and is prepared with three methods to ensure alignment and quality.
+We extract affects with five state-of-the-art MLLMs and fuse their outputs using RRF to obtain robust affective results.
 We validated the resource with two experiments that assessed usability and accuracy of \textit{InfoAffect} dataset.
-The accuracy study introduced the Composite Affect Consistency Index and achieved an overall score of 0.986. \textit{InfoAffect} dataset establishes a foundation for future research on affective understanding, model training, and affectively informed visualization design.
+The accuracy study introduced the CACI and achieved an overall score of 0.608. \textit{InfoAffect} dataset establishes a foundation for future research on affective understanding, model training, and affectively informed visualization design.